wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

    In "code transformation" section it is indeed mentioned that they are initialized from the type tag somehow.
    But what is the generalized semantics of F/I bits and how are they initialized?

+3. Tagged stores are more complicated, and it requires a read-modify-write of the word containing the type ID, because the type ID should be shifted and OR'ed onto the word, rather than performing a blind write.
+   This is significantly more complicated than the paper suggests, because the pipeline controller needs to issue an implicit load to read the value first, then perform shift-mask-OR, and then issue another implicit store.

 This paper proposes Typed Architecture, an enhancement to low-power IoT and embedded processors that enables efficient type checking and operand dispatching on hardware.
 The paper is motivated by the fact that current commercial platforms for low-power applications run scripted languages